Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Introduction

 More generally, embedded subsurfaces with a short boundary are linked to the presence of small eigenvalues, because in this case the surface is poorly connected \cite{cheeger1970,buser1982}.
 We call such subsurfaces \emph{tangles} -- this notion appears in \cite{monk2021a,lipnowski2021}.

 The value $3/16$ is the threshold at which tangles start to manifest, because their probability is of size $1/g$.
 In order to go past $3/16$, we need to \emph{remove tangles}.
 In Friedman's proof of the Alon conjecture, the presence of tangles is a significant challenge: those issues are explained in \cite[Section 2]{friedman2003} and are the motivation for introducing a notion of \emph{selective trace}.

-In our proof of \cref{thm:29_intro}, we remove tangles using an inclusion-exclusion argument similar to the one use by Lipnowski--Wright in \cite{lipnowski2021}.
-Our notion of tangle-freeness is close to the notion defined by Bordenave in his proof of Friedman's theorem \cite{bordenave2020}, and studied by the second author and Thomas in \cite{monk2021a}.
-Unfortunately, our inclusion-exclusion argument relies on a tedious topological enumeration, much more complex than the one in~\cite{lipnowski2021}.
-We aim to present a more general method to remove tangles, based on Friedman's approach, in an upcoming article.
-We believe that proving \ref{chal:FR_type} in all generality, and extending Friedman's tangle-removal techniques to hyperbolic surfaces, will allow us to conclude to a proof of \cref{con:gap}.
+The main technical challenge to go from \cref{thm:FR_type_proven_intro} to the spectral gap $2/9 - \epsilon$ is the necessity to perform a much more detailed inclusion-exclusion.
+We show in~\cite{anantharaman_29} how that can be managed by an explicit computation (for this level of precision), at the cost of a tedious topological enumeration.
+We develop a more systematic approach to the removal of tangles in \cite{Moebius} which, together with the proof of \ref{chal:FR_type} for any local type, allows to prove \cref{con:gap} in the second article.